yihua/hudi/website/docs/configurations.md

 ---

 > ### hoodie.delete.shuffle.parallelism
-> Parallelism used for “delete” operation.
-Delete operations also performs shuffles, similar to upsert operation.<br></br>
+> Parallelism used for delete operation.
+Delete operations also performs shuffles, similar to upsert operation.
+Before 0.13.0 release, if users do not configure it, Hudi would use 200 as the default shuffle parallelism.
+From 0.13.0 onwards Hudi by default automatically uses the parallelism deduced by Spark based on the source data.
+If the shuffle parallelism is explicitly configured by the user, the user-configured parallelism is used in defining the actual parallelism.<br></br>
 > `Default Value: 0 (Optional)`<br></br>
 > `Config Param: DELETE_PARALLELISM_VALUE`<br></br>